reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 Backend_VM.GenerateCodeFromClass(NewClass, FunctionList, bGenerateStubsOnly);
 ```

->Note: the `FKismetCppBackend` has been moved to it's own module and for debugging purpose only, we will just focus on the `FKismetCompilerVMBackend` here.
+>`FKismetCppBackend` has been moved to it's own module and for debugging purpose only, we will just focus on the `FKismetCompilerVMBackend` here.
 {: .prompt-info}

 The implementation is not that complicated, it's just loop through each function and call `ConstructFunction()` on them.
 Then remove duplicates from `CalledFunctions` in the `UBlueprintGeneratedClass`.